Battle of Thermopylae: Epitaph of Simonides

 since we followed the sacred laws of the fatherland.

 Leonidas monument

 Additionally, there is a modern monument at the site, called the "Leonidas Monument" by Vassos Falireas, in honour of the Spartan king.
 It features a bronze statue of Leonidas.
-A sign, under the statue, reads simply: "Μολὼν λαβέ" ("Come and take them!"—as in answer to Xerxes' demand that the Greeks give up their weapons).
+A sign, under the statue, reads simply: "Μολὼν λαβέ" ("Come and take them!" — as in answer to Xerxes's demand that the Greeks give up their weapons).
 The metope below depicts battle scenes.
 The two marble statues on the left and the right of the monument represent, respectively, the river Eurotas and Mount Taygetos, famous landmarks of Sparta.